ralphcrutzen/RGBDigit/README.md

 Use the sketches in the Examples directory to test the library!

+## Segments per digit and choice of NeoPixel type
+You can ignore this section if you are working with the standard RGBDigit module.

+If you have made your own RGBDigit then you can use this section to set the library up for your digit.

+####Segments per digit
+The standard 7-segment display has 8 segments (7 for the digit and a decimal point).
+If your display has only the 7 (ie no decimal point) then add

+`#define RGBDIGIT_SEGS_PER_DIGIT 7`

+to your sketch *before* calling the library.

+####Choice of NeoPixel type
+The standard RGBDigit module uses the type `` but if you've made your own this might be different.
+This may cause incorrect colours to display for example.
+You can set the type of NeoPixel to use in the constructor:

+`RGBDigit rgbDigit(nDigits, 6);` in the examples becomes `RGBDigit rgbDigit(nDigits, 6, NEO_GRB + NEO_KHZ800);` (simply use the appropriate definition from the documentation of the Arduino_NeoPixel library.
+If the option is omitted it defaults to `NEO_GRB + NEO_KHZ800`.

 ## Class methods
 Note that for all *digit* parameters, the first digit has index 0, the second digit has index 1, etc.